 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 Church administrators run their church's day-to-day operations to ensure that contributions and income are spent in the most efficient way.
 The church administrator generally is second only to the pastors in managing the affairs of the worship group.
-The administrator must ensure that budgets and forecasts are followed, as well as work with the pastor or pastors to ensure that initiatives such as adult Bible studies can be funded from general contributions or have a fee commensurate with the cost of any study materials required.
+The administrator must ensure that budgets and forecasts are followed, as well as work with the pastor or pastors to ensure that initiatives such as adult Bible studies can be funded from general contributions or have a fee commensurate with the cos…Read more

 Church Administrator Tasks

-Provide administrative support for clergy and church staff.
+- Provide administrative support for clergy and church staff.

 - Create and distribute church publications and newsletters.

 - Schedule church calendar and use of church facilities.